noahehall/theBookOfNoah/0current/languages/scala/scala.syntax.md

 lazy val immutableValue: Boolean = true // rhs is evaluated only when its variable is used, and then the result is cached var unintializedVar: Int = _ // the _ is the key thing here
 // Int 100
-// generally you should pref defs for this kind of thing
-// ^ unless you want to always refer to this by value, and only evaluate it once val interestingVal: Int = val ten = 10 ten * ten
+val interestingVal: Int =
+  val ten = 10
+  ten * ten